The costs of Israel's longest war, for Israelis

 Outside, one recent afternoon, a father stood holding a megaphone.

-"Bibi and Sara," he called out to the prime minister, using his nickname, and his wife.
+"Bibi and Sara," he calls out to the prime minister, using his nickname, and his wife.
 "It's Rom's dad."

 Ofir Braslavsky's 21-year-old son Rom is still being held hostage in Gaza, two years after Hamas led an attack on southern Israel on Oct.
 7, 2023, sparking the devastating Gaza war.